Crescent Nebula

 The Crescent Nebula (also known as NGC 6888, Caldwell 27, Sharpless 105) is an emission nebula in the constellation Cygnus, about 5000 light-years away from Earth.
 It was discovered by William Herschel in 1792.
-It is formed by the fast stellar wind from the Wolf-Rayet star WR 136 (HD 192163) colliding with and energizing the slower moving wind ejected by the star when it became a red giant around 250,000 to 400,000 years ago.
+It is formed by the fast stellar wind from the Wolf-Rayet star WR 136 (HD 192163) colliding with and energizing the slower moving wind ejected by the star when it became a red giant around 250,000 years ago.
 The result of the collision is a shell and two shock waves, one moving outward and one moving inward.
 The inward moving shock wave heats the stellar wind to X-ray-emitting temperatures.

+Visibility

-It is a rather faint object located about 2 degrees SW of Sadr.
+The Crescent Nebula is a rather small object located about 2 degrees Southwest of Sadr.
+While considered bright by astronomical imaging standards, visually it is relatively faint.
 For most telescopes it requires a UHC or OIII filter to see.
 Under favorable circumstances a telescope as small as 8 cm (with filter) can see its nebulosity.
-Larger telescopes (20 cm or more) reveal the crescent or a Euro sign shape which makes some to call it the "Euro sign nebula".
+With higher magnification, it has been reported to have a resemblance to a Euro sign shape leading to a nickname the "Euro Sign Nebula."